 |Water Hardness||18 - 90 ppm|

-Obviously, this species may have existed undiscovered for many years, and they live in a swamp in a forest, after all.
+Obviously, this species may have existed undiscovered for many years; they live in a swamp in a forest, after all.

-However, this paper helped detail the natural habitat of the Hendra and enabled us to learn from this their requirements for care in captivity.
+However, this paper helped detail the natural habitat of the hendra and enabled us to learn their requirements for care in captivity.

 Although this fish can be rare to find, it’s potentially even more rare to come across in the wild.

-The natural habitat of the Betta Hendra, as with any breed, should be replicated in aquariums to make your pet feel at home.
+The natural habitat of the Betta hendra, as with any betta breed, should be replicated in aquariums to make your pet feel at home.